-What is Certificate of Origin meaning?
+What is Certificate of Origin?

-Certificate of Origin (also called C.O) is a certificate that certifies the origin country/region of specific imported and exported goods, that is, it proves that a batch of goods originated in a certain country or region or was manufactured in a certain country or region.
+Certificate of Origin (also called C.O) is a certificate that certifies the origin country/region of specific imported and exported goods, that is, it proves that a batch of goods originated in a certain country or region, or was manufactured in a certain country or region.
 Its main function is to apply for tariff reduction and exemption in importers’ country (the main purpose of Preferential Certificate of Origin) or to facilitate the importing country to carry out specific international trade control (the main purpose of Non-preferential Certificate of Origin).

-For example, China and Pakistan have signed the “China-Pakistan Free Trade Agreement” in 2006, China exporters can apply for the Certificate of Origin China-Pakistan FTA (referred to as FORM P) as long as their products exported from China to Pakistan comply with the “Origin Rules of the China-Pakistan Free Trade Agreement,” Pakistan importers & buyers can get certain preferential treatment such as tariff reduction or exemption after they get the Certificate of Origin China-Pakistan FTA (FORM P) issued by China official agency.
+For example, China and Pakistan have signed the “China-Pakistan Free Trade Agreement” in 2006, China exporters can apply for the Certificate of Origin China-Pakistan FTA (referred to as FORM P) as long as their products exported from China to Pakistan comply with the “Origin Rules of the China-Pakistan Free Trade Agreement”, Pakistan importers & buyers can get certain preferential treatment such as tariff reduction or exemption after they get the Certificate of Origin China-Pakistan FTA (FORM P) issued by China official agency.

-The main uses of C.O for importing countries are:
+Main uses of C.O for importing countries are:

 - The main basis for determining the tax rate treatment (whether to grant specific preferential treatment or not).